This article is part of a larger series on Payroll Services.

 Paychex is great for solopreneurs and growing businesses because it offers flexible payroll and HR plans.
 You can start with its Paychex Solo solution for solopreneurs and then transition to Paychex Flex—and maybe even its professional employer organization (PEO) option—if you need to offer competitive benefits or want to outsource more of the HR and compliance function to a team vs doing it yourself.

 Paychex’s mobile app is for its Paychex Flex product, and unlike the other providers on this list except for Roll by ADP, it has functionalities for both employers and employees.
 Aside from processing payroll, employers can use the mobile app to access staff profiles, pay slips, tax documents, and health insurance enrollment information.
 Meanwhile, employees can check their pay stubs, Form W-2s, PTO balances, health insurance benefit details, and more.

-Scoring 3.70 out of 5, Paychex received high marks in nearly all the criteria with perfect scores in HR and reporting features because it has more than 60 canned reports.
-It received the lowest scores in pricing and popularity given its nontransparent fees and the low number of average user reviews online, respectively.
+Scoring 3.93 out of 5, Paychex received high marks in nearly all the criteria with perfect scores in HR, user popularity, and reporting features because it has more than 60 canned reports.
+It received the lowest score in pricing given its nontransparent fees.
 User feedback about its mobile apps is also mixed—several reviewers commented that it is convenient to use while some said that it is glitchy, crashes a lot, and loads slowly at times.

 Paychex Standout Features

 - Flexible payroll processing: Review, edit, and submit payroll for employees and contractors via the Paychex Flex mobile app for Android and iOS devices.
 Even if you started running payroll on your desktop computer, you can resume pay processing on your smartphones and tablets easily.
 None of the payroll apps included in this guide have this functionality.